Certificate in Claims Preparation and Dispute Management Course

 - Alternative Dispute Resolution

 - Law Analysis

 Upon successful completion of the Claims Preparation and Dispute Management course, we will then provide you with an online, open-book exam.
 Then you will need to pass this in order to get your Certificate in Claims Preparation and Dispute Management.
 Moreover, while we recommend completing the exam while the knowledge you’ve learned is still fresh in your mind, you will have up to three years (from the date of your enrolment) to complete it.

 This course is designed particularly for the benefit of, but not limited to:

 Contract Engineers I Administrators

-- Develop your career as a Commercial/Contract Manager or Claims Consultant
+- Develop your career into Commercial/Contract Management or Claims.

 Total Course Fee

-The College’s website has easy access for registration, either single or group candidates, with secure online payments through the checkout process.
+The College’s website has easy access for registration, either single or group candidates and with secure online payments through the checkout process.

 If you have difficulties with registration and online payment, the College also accepts registration via email and can offer easy payment options.
-If the course fee is being paid by a company, we can issue an invoice on receipt of a purchase order or email confirmation.
+If the course fee is being paid by a company then we can issue an invoice on receipt of a purchase order or email confirmation.